 On a personal note, Kristy has a 6-month-old beautiful baby girl named Ava who has her heart and her attention.
 She and her husband love to travel, especially to Oregon to tour wineries and enjoy the beautiful scenic waterfalls and coast.
 She loves attending concerts and football games, both college and pro.
 All these experiences and interests make for a well-rounded manager for Edwards Fine Food and Wine.

-Angela / Head Chef
+Josh / Head Chef